Duplicate Management

 Sample project image

-At the time of this project, Affinity was in the midst of a company-wide initiative to Nail the Basics, a strategy focused on strengthening the platform's foundation before shipping new features.
+At the time of this project, Affinity was in the midst of a company-wide initiative to Nail the Basics, a strategy focused on strengthening the platform's foundation.
 This initiative was driven by a lion's share of customer feedback where trust in the data was prioritized over adding shiny new features.

 Reducing duplicates naturally became a key part of this initiative to establish a strong base for data quality before building toward more advanced capabilities.